soliverit/depc_nsga2/README.md

 ### Features
 `nsga2.py` The NSGA-II that optimises datasets as a whole

-`nsga2_community.py` The script that processes datasets in subsets
+`nsga2_community.py` The script that parallel processes datasets in subsets

 `nsga2_bayes_hp_tuner.py` A Bayesian optimisiation process for tuning NSGA-II hyperparameters.